-- The opportunity to take compulsory examinations belonging to the examination parts referred to in Article 3.3 is given twice per academic year.
-For the course Thesis (20/16 EC), the rules regarding the examination are stipulated in the HEPL master thesis manual. - 2.
-When an examination part is tested in more than one way, the re-sit (i) also includes different examinations that can be taken separately, or (ii) is composed as one single examination that comprises all of the course learning goals and counts for 100%.
+- 1. The opportunity to take examinations belonging to the examination parts referred to in Article 3.3 is given twice per academic year. - When an examination part is tested in more than one way, the re-sit (i) also includes different examinations that can be taken separately, or (ii) is composed as one single examination that comprises all of the course learning goals and counts for 100%.
 In both cases, the highest overall mark at course level applies. - 3.
-In exceptional cases, at the request of the student or the examiner, the Examination Board can decide to permit derogations from the provisions set out in paragraph 1. - 4.
+In exceptional cases the Examination Board may, at the request of the student or the examiner, decide to permit derogations from the provisions set out in paragraph 1. - 4.
 In derogation from the provisions set out in paragraph 1, the opportunity to take a written examination belonging to an examination part for which the instruction is the last to be taught in a specific academic year, is given twice more in the subsequent academic year. - 5.
-The student has a free choice in the number of times that he/she wishes to take a written examination, taken into account art.
-7.1.1.
+The student has a free choice in the number of times that he/she wishes to take a written examination.
+The result is the highest grade obtained.
 If the material to be studied for an examination has changed, the new material must be studied. - 6.
-Without prejudice to applicable regulations regarding a period free of examinations, and with due observance of the other provisions set out in these regulations, and of the Rules and Regulations established by the Examination Board, the programme director establishes an examination schedule before the start of the academic year.
+The programme director establishes an examination schedule before the start of the academic year.
 In the event of urgent exceptional circumstances, the course coordinator can, with the approval of the programme director, change the examination schedule during the academic year, provided that the change is announced in good time, and no later than 35 days prior to the exam. - 7.
-In exceptional cases, at the request of the student, the Examination board may decide that an extra opportunity to take an examination will be offered, in derogation from the examination schedule.
+In exceptional cases the Examination Board can, at the request of the student, decide that an extra opportunity to take an examination will be offered, in derogation from the examination schedule.